WordPress security issues that website owners should be aware of and steps to avoid vulnerabilities.

 Hackers find holes, the WordPress community fights back.

-Is WordPress safe?
 Yes.
-It is generally really safe when kept up to date.
-And there are more steps you should take to keep a website secure.
+It is safe when you keep your WordPress core, themes and plugins up-to-date.
+There are extra steps you should take to keep a website secure.

 WordPress security updates

 I encourage any WordPress website owner to keep the WordPress install up to date.
-Use trusted plugins and themes that are checked for security, and keep these up to date as well.
+Use trusted plugins and themes that are checked for security and keep these up to date too.

 Before updating back up the database, just in case there are conflicts.
 A website can be completely restored from a database backup.

 Steps to secure WordPress